 Spotted beauties: Leopards in Southern Africa

-Leopards (Panthera pardus) have a wide distribution range in Sub-Saharan Africa, which however gets more and more fragmented due to human activities and habitation.
-In the Southern African region, within the Republic of South Africa, only about 20% of the land area remains a suitable leopard habitat, with a similar situation in Zimbabwe.
-In Namibia, Botswana, and Mozambique the distribution range is significantly larger.
+Leopards (Panthera pardus) have a wide distribution range in Sub-Saharan Africa, which, however, becomes increasingly fragmented due to human activities and habitation.
+In the Southern African region, within the Republic of South Africa, only about 20% of the land area remains suitable leopard habitat, with a similar situation in Zimbabwe.
+In Namibia, Botswana, and Mozambique, the distribution range is significantly larger.

 Density of a leopard population